The Prue Torney Memorial Prize

 - Write two letters of appreciation to the committee (upon acceptance and after completion)

 Applicants will be advised of the outcome via email within 6-8 weeks after the closing date.

-Eligible applicants must complete the online application form (via the link below) which requires details of your research program, including full itinerary, a statement (approx. 500 words) clearly indicating your field of research and how the award is likely to enhance your reseach project and graduate research experience, your budget and documents uploaded as outlined below:
+Eligible applicants must complete the online application form (via the link below) which requires details of your research program, including full itinerary, a statement (approx. 500 words) clearly indicating your field of research and how the award is likely to enhance your research project and graduate research experience, your budget and documents uploaded as outlined below:

 - Documentary evidence of availability of archival materials at the locations you intend to visit and details of access arangements if applicable